wilbyang/MoonMail/README.md

 --

 ### Getting Started
-You need to have installed the [Serverless Framework](https://github.com/serverless/serverless) (version 0.5.2 or higher is required to run the MoonMail API.)
+You need to have installed the [Serverless Framework](https://github.com/serverless/serverless) (version 0.5.2 or higher is required to run the MoonMail API).

 Initialize the Serverless project: